Azure/clds/devdoc/tqueue_requirements.md

 - A dispose item function (which is invoked by the queue when the queue is disposed and there are still items in the queue).
 A typical use for a queue of a `THANDLE` would be to have a `THANDLE_ASSIGN` with `NULL` performed in the dispose function callback.

-If no push/pop/dispose callbacks functions are sepcified by the user, the queue copies the memory of T passed to `TQUEUE_PUSH`, respectively `TQUEUE_POP`.
+If no push/pop/dispose callbacks functions are specified by the user, the queue copies the memory of T passed to `TQUEUE_PUSH`, respectively `TQUEUE_POP`.

 The callbacks used for push/pop/dispose item are not re-entrant, they should not call `TQUEUE` APIs on the same queue.